tanghaibao/goatools/README.md

   * **Compare GO lists**:
     Use _scripts/compare_gos.py_ to compare two or more lists of GO IDs.
-    This script can be used with or without grouping, but grouping can help the researcher visualize the major differences between the GO lists.
+    This script can be used with or without grouping.
+Grouping can help the researcher better visualize the major differences between the GO lists.
   * **GO Grouping**:
     To group GO terms, see examples in [find_enrichment examples](/doc/md/README_find_enrichment.md)